dandouglas/danieldouglas.co.uk/blog/angular-architecture.md

 Luckily for us Angular developers, it's not too difficult to do, and it just takes a little bit of thought as to where we want to include the application modules.
 This is down to Angular's code splitting API... sometimes referred to as "lazy-loading".

+Inspiration for this article came from a very insightful episode of [Angular Air](https://angularair.com/) featuring [Tomas Trajan](https://tomastrajan.com/home).
+I have been building Angular applications for many years following this architecture, and Tomas's talk inspired me to write this article.

+## Application Structure

 The application structure should be divided into modules required at startup (eager loaded) and modules only needed when the user navigates to that part of the application (lazy-loaded).

 The primary purpose of this architecture is to keep the main bundle size as small as possible for faster initial load times.

-Inspiration for this article came from a very insightful episode of [Angular Air](https://angularair.com/) featuring [Tomas Trajan](https://tomastrajan.com/home).
-I have been building Angular applications for many years following this architecture, and Tomas's talk inspired me to write this article.

 ![Application Architecture](../../assets/images/blog/angular-architecture/angular-architecture.png)